-The introduced in 1916 and valid until 1927 prohibition prohibition of public alcohol use in Canada (unlike the USA ) a big boom in viticulture.
-Because wine was - by clever lobbying of wine producers - from alcohol ban excluded.
-At that time, the still existing "Liquor Board System" was created, in which the sale of alcoholic beverages by state shops takes place (now this is also allowed by private shops).
+The introduced in 1916 and valid until 1927 prohibition prohibition of public alcohol consumption in Canada (as opposed to the United States ) a big boom in viticulture.
+Because wine was - by clever lobbying of wine producers - from alcohol ban except.
+At that time, the still existing "Liquor Board System" was created, in which the sale of alcoholic beverages by state shops takes place (now this is also allowed by private stores).
 Until the 1970s, especially sweet, high-alcohol wines from Labrusca varieties were produced, which were then referred to as sherry or port.

 |Blattner Reds||red||different varieties of Valentin Blattner||39|

 The climate is extremely cold with very cold winters averaging minus 5 ° C and hot summers, but far more favorable and optimal for viticulture on the southern Niagara Peninsula due to the mitigating influence of the vast Ontario and Erie lakes.
 In 1988, the appellation system VQA (Vintners Quality Alliance) was introduced.
 In doing so, the province or the geographical ancestry specified.
 In the province of Ontario there are the classified areas Lake Erie North Shore, Niagara Peninsula and Pelee Iceland.
 In the province of British Columbia , there are the four areas Fraser Valley, Okanagan Valley, Similkameen Valley and Vancouver Iceland.